Taipo/pareto_security/README.md

 = Pareto Security Features =

+Firstly Wordpress and most other CMS's are built using PHP.
+PHP is a very insecure programming language, even worse in the hands of amateurs.

-Wordpress has been plagued by plugins that bring with them security vulnerabilities.
-Users depend on the security skills of 3rd party developers to check all user inputs and to escape all outputs from their plugin code.
+Wordpress has been plagued by plugins authored by amateurs that bring with them security vulnerabilities.

+Wordpress users depend on the security skills of these 3rd party developers to check all user inputs and to escape all outputs from their plugin code.

 However in many many cases this is not done correctly leading to vulnerabilities and often websites being attacked, malware code installed, and in worst cases, entire servers taken over.